 Identification of suitable interviewees:

 The selection of the participants depends on the test subject.
 If you want to test a new frontend which is compatible with smartphones and tablets, you want to invite those, who use these devices actively on the website.

 Otherwise, it is advised to reach as many different interview partners as possible.
 Relevant criteria are here, for example:

 - Gender: Women are more constructive during interviews and communicate better than men.
-They have a sense for detail and are better in describing, why they do what they do—which is exactly the reason why qualitative tests are run.
+They have a sense of detail and are better at describing, why they do what they do—which is exactly the reason why qualitative tests are run.

 - Previous experience with the product on offer.
 For example, the number of purchases or contacts with customer services prior to the interview.

 - Client group, this refers to a specific group of customers, also know as a cohort.

 - Providing good reasons why they want to participate in the user test.
 Examples of this kind are (original answers of real applicants):

 - “I want to take part to learn about the improvements and maybe contribute to these improvements.
 Thus, I may bring in my own wishes and remarks into these improvements.”